ENHANCING INNOVATION AND AGILITY

 The client is a private equity owned, UK based software and IT services business with a strategy of growing both through acquisition and organically.
 It has a turnover of around £250m per year, an international client base and employs around 3,000 personnel.

 The client saw an opportunity to reduce the cost of developing its software products by moving development from the UK to India.
 It therefore acquired a software development business that had a significant development capability in India, with the ability to expand this easily.
-Initially the client struggled to articulate what needed to be done to use this development capability effectively.
-It became evident that because the client had grown through acquisition, it did not have a standard way of developing software across its business units.
-Consequently, it was struggling to assess whether the specifications of its new software products were sufficient for the Indian operation to develop.
-In addition, it did not have a standard way of managing the development of individual software products.
+Initially we assessed what needed to be done to use this development capability effectively.
+Because the client had grown through acquisition, it did not have a standard way of developing software across its business units.

 Secured buy in for the change and an outline plan to introduce new working practices